Leadership

 Joe Klusman, Treasurer

-Joe worked for the Legal Services Corporation of Delaware serving the needs of low-income tenants and defending consumer rights in the Justice of the Peace Courts, as well as in Unemployment Insurance Board disputes and appeals.
+Joe Klusman worked for the Legal Services Corporation of Delaware serving the needs of low-income tenants and defending consumer rights in the Justice of the Peace Courts, as well as in Unemployment Insurance Board disputes and appeals.
 Before serving in the legal services sector, he was an associate with a California probate and estates firm, where he advocated for the needs of will and trust beneficiaries.
 Joe currently works for Manning Gross + Massenburg in their Wilmington office.
-Joe received his JD from Delaware Law School in 2019.
-While pursuing a BA in business and marketing at Juniata College, Joe was a four-year letterman on the baseball team.
+Joe received his J.D. from Delaware Law School in 2019.
+While pursuing a B.A. in business and marketing at Juniata College, Joe was a four-year letterman on the baseball team.

 Margaretta Kroeger, Secretary